crtarsorg/istinomer-proveri-me/README.md

     3. Click on the "Load unpacked extension..." button.
     4. Select the directory containing your unpacked extension /dev/istinomer-proveri-me/chrome-ext.
     5. Install the extension
-    6. Make sure you set you api-s to lcoal in the chrome-ext dir at the files containing apis (background.js, popup.js etc)
+    6. Make sure you set you api-s to lcoal in the chrome-ext dir at the files containing apis (background.js, popup.js and chrome-ext/js/content-scripts/sites/inject-css.js) by commenting the var containing the production ip and uncommenting the var containing the local ip.
     7. You can try and send requests from selecting text from sites mentioned in chrome-ext/sites.js

 ### For firefox